TAPevents/tap-i18n/FUTURE-README.md

     {{_ "key" "sprintf_arg1" "sprintf_arg2" ... op1="option-value" op2="option-value" ... }}

-The translation files that will be used to translate key depeneds on the template from which it is being used:
+The translation files that will be used to translate key depends on the template from which it is being used:
-* If the helper is being used in a template that belongs to a package that uses tap-i18n we'll always look for the translation in that package's translation files (defined by the languages\_files\_dir option).
+* If the helper is being used in a template that belongs to a package that uses tap-i18n we'll always look for the translation in that package's translation files.
 * If the helper is being used in one of the project's templates we'll look for the translation in the project's translation files (tap-i18n has to be enabled of course).